JordanVisser/fwgitshop/README.md

 # fwgitshop
-a demo repo fir teaching GitHub
+a demo repo for teaching GitHub